The United Nations Economic and Social Council

 Finding Ways towards a Sustainable and Healthy Food Production

 The way food is produced and distributed has strong implications for the economies of states and affects humans significantly regarding their costs of living, health, and work.
 Therefore, this topic intersects with several United Nation´s Sustainable Development Goals.
 As activities related to food production contribute up to 30% of the global greenhouse gas emissions, there is great potential in reducing them in total.
 Also, the growing global wealth leads to an increase in demand for meat and dairy products, further contributing to the climate crisis.
 The share of agriculture is estimated at 3.5%, a number that must be seen critically, as the number of people with direct economic dependency to food production varies with the degree of development.
 While highly developed economies feature highly industrialized and centralized production with relatively low workforce related to output, emerging economies have a large share of their population working in food production.
 Over 60% of the global population depends on agriculture for survival, according to the Food and Agricultural Organization (FAO).
 The world is producing enough food in terms of calories, however not in terms of enabling a balanced diet, leading to health problems like obesity and a shortage of necessary nutrients with unhealthy diets leading to health costs.
 The UN´s report State Food Security and nutrition in the World 2020 does argue that switching food systems towards sustainability would reduce the costs of healthy diets.
 The topic offers a variety of issues to be discussed, such as a decentralized production to shorten supply chains and reduce packaging or thinking of ways to set incentives for a transformation of production towards plant-based proteins.

-Sustaining Economic Opportunities in Emerging Economies
+Sustaining Economic Opportunities in Emerging Markets and Developing Economies